 You won't find a vast library of supported games, as the developers are continuing to push regular updates to fix issues that arise.
-For example, the current version number on the Play Store is only 0.40, so Play! hasn't even hit its 1.0 release yet.
+For example, the current version number on the Play Store is only 0.51, so Play! hasn't even hit its 1.0 release yet.
 The developers do have a list of compatible (and non-compatible) games on GitHub, so you can sift through to see what works and what doesn't.
-And best of all, Play! is completely free to download and use, and you won't have to worry about any in-app purchases.
+Best of all, Play! is completely free to download and use, and you won't have to worry about any in-app purchases.

 Why we recommend that you stay away from Damon PS2

-And if that wasn't enough, then there's also the matter of whether the DamonPS2 team "stole" code from the developers of PCSX2.
+And if that wasn't enough, there's also the matter of whether the DamonPS2 team "stole" code from the developers of PCSX2.
 This is another PS2 emulator (and a quite popular one) for PC users who want to play their favorite PS2 games.
 In a blog post back in 2018, the developers released a statement in regards to the code that they claimed was stolen by the DamonPS2 developers.
 At the time, DamonPS2 was removed from the Play Store before the requested DMCA takedown was able to run its course, which would have left DamonPS2 banned from the Play Store.

 Finally, there's the matter of performance.
 DamonPS2 is only recommended to be used with devices using at least the Snapdragon 835 chipset.
 This leaves plenty of potential users left with subpar performance, which is just not a great experience, especially if you were to spring for "DamonPS2 Pro."